Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Approach

 \subsection{Training-free View Extraction}

 Existing \VLM personalization techniques depend on image-level representations of the objects’ training views~\cite{alaluf2024myvlm,nguyen2024yo}, which can lead to overfitting to the background of each object in the reference images, particularly for training-based approaches.
-To avoid such a bias, our method localizes the object in the image and extracts only its corresponding features.
-We achieve this by utilizing an open-vocabulary segmentation network $F_\text{ext}$ to extract object-level masks $S_p$ based on each object's generic category $k_p$ which can be deducted from the name or the context\footnote{We refer to Appendix A.5 for further discussion.}.
+To avoid such a bias, our method first localizes the object in the image and extracts only its corresponding features.
+We utilize an open-vocabulary segmentation network $F_\text{ext}$ to extract object-level masks $S_p$ based on each object's generic category $k_p$ which can be deduced from the name or the context\footnote{Although using the semantic category $k_p$ is recommended for optimal performance, our method attains state-of-the-art results even without it, relying solely on the generic category `main'.
+See section~\ref{sec:category} for further discussion.}

 We construct the average embedding vector $\be_p$ for object $p$ by average pooling of the embedding vectors produced by the image encoder $F_\text{emb}$ on the image $I_p$ over the region defined by the object-level mask $S_p$: